alemart/surgescript/docs/tutorials/plugins.md

 Suppose you want to extend the language by adding new routines related to string manipulation.
 The routines you want will be used frequently throughout your project, and you'd like easy access to them.
 This makes it perfect for implementing them as a plugin.

 We'll define an object called `StringUtils` with a `reverse()` function that reverses a string.
 We make the object a plugin by annotating it with `@Plugin`.
-Please see in the example below:
+Take a look at the example below:

 ```
 // File: stringutils.ss